Fiserv/verifynow/docs/verifynow-account-verification-method/instant-verification.md

 >**Note**<br/><br/> The instant account verification service only verifies accounts with RTNs listed in the MICR Table.

 Instant verification is performed using the provided customer information and account details and the Early Warning Services (EWS) AOA database.
-EWS houses data contributed by various financial institutions that it uses to authenticate account ownership claims.
+EWS houses data contributed by various financial institutions with data elements including account holder names, address, tax ID, and additional elements leveraged that it uses to authenticate account ownership claims.
 EWS data is limited by the number of financial institutions that contribute to the product.
 EWS requires that clients contribute to the product to be allowed to use it.

 <center>

 ![Images](../../assets/images/instant-verification-process-flow.png)

+<b>Instant Verification Process Flow</b>

 </center>

 <center>

 ![Images](../../assets/images/instant-verification-sequence.png)

+<b>Instant Verification Sequence</b>

 </center>